Distributed Deep Forest and its Application to Automatic Detection of Cash-out Fraud: Introduction

-To meet the need of real world tasks, many improvements have been introduces based on the original version of deep forest model.
-To name a few, MART is employed as base learner for the consideration of both efficiency and effectiveness, cost based method is applied for handling extra-imbalanced data, feature selection with MART is adopted for high dimension data, different evaluation metrics are provided for automatically determining of the layer amount in the cascade level.
+In this work, based on the parameter server based system KunPeng~\cite{zhou2017kunpeng,zhou2017psmart}, we implemented the distributed version of the deep forest model with industrial standard, which is able to handle millions of high-dimensional data.
+To meet the need for industrial tasks, many improvements have been introduced for our developed deep forest model based on the original version of the deep forest model.
+To name a few, MART is employed as the base learner for the consideration of both efficiency and effectiveness, the cost-based strategy is applied for handling extra-imbalanced data, feature selection with MART is adopted for high dimension data, different evaluation metrics are provided for automatically determining of the layer amount in the cascade level.

-We applied deep forest model on the automatic detection of cash-out fraud to validate the effectiveness of it.
-This method is able to block fraud transactions in a large amount of money per day, and achieves the best performance compared with the current fraud detection system currently deployed.
-Due to its good performance with much less hyper-parameters of tuning, we believe that the deep forest model can be one of the default modeling choices for data scientist inside Ant Financial.
+We validate the performance of the deep forest model on the crucial task of automatic detection of cash-out fraud, which is with an extremely large scale and severely class-imbalanced.
+The results show that the performance of deep forest is significantly better than all previously deployed methods with regard to different evaluation metrics.
+Deep forest is able to block fraud transactions in a large amount of money per day.
+What's more, the robustness of deep forest is also verified through the experiments.

-Briefly speaking, the main contribution of this work can be concluded as follows: \begin{description} \item[ $\bullet$ ] We implement and deploy the first distributed version of deep forest model based on the existing distributed system KunPeng, and provide it with an easy-to-use interface with the help of our platform of artificial intelligence PAI. \item[ $\bullet$ ] Many improvements are brought based on the original deep forest model, including MART as base learner for efficiency and effectiveness, cost based method for handling prevalent class-imbalanced data, MART based feature selection for high dimension data and different evaluation metrics for automatically determining of the cascade level. \item[ $\bullet$ ] We validate the performance of the deep forest model on a crucial task named automatic detection of cash-out fraud, which is with extremely large scale, the results show that the performance of deep forest is significantly better than all existing methods with regard of different evaluation metrics.
-What's more, the robustness of deep forest is also verified through the experiments. \end{description}
+Briefly speaking, the main contribution of this work can be concluded as follows: \begin{description} \item[ $\bullet$ ] We implement and deploy the first distributed version of the deep forest model based on the existing distributed system KunPeng. \item[ $\bullet$ ] Many improvements are brought based on the original version of the deep forest model, which includes MART as base learners for efficiency and effectiveness consideration, the cost-based method for handling prevalent class-imbalanced data, MART based feature selection for high dimension data and different evaluation metrics for automatically determining of the cascade level. \item[ $\bullet$ ] We validate the performance of the deep forest model on a crucial task named automatic detection of cash-out fraud, which is with extremely large scale and class-imbalanced, the results show that the performance of deep forest is significantly better than all existing methods with regard of different evaluation metrics.
+Besides, the robustness of deep forest is verified through the experiments too. \end{description}